St. Louis Downtown Airport: History

 The airport opened in 1929 as Curtiss-Steinberg Airport.
 In 1940 it was renamed Curtiss-Parks Airport, followed by Parks Metropolitan Airport later that same year.

 Taken over by the United States Army Air Forces on 1 August 1939 as a basic (level 1) pilot training airfield.
 Assigned to USAAF Gulf Coast Training Center (later Central Flying Training Command).
 Parks Air College conducted contract basic flying training.
-Flying training was performed with Fairchild PT-19s as the primary trainer.
-Also had several PT-17 Stearmans and a few P-40 Warhawks assigned.
-Inactivated 12 March 1944 with the drawdown of AAFTC's pilot training program.
+Flying training was performed with Fairchild PT-19s as the primary trainer with also several PT-17 Stearmans and a few P-40 Warhawks assigned.
+The military airfield was inactivated 12 March 1944 with the drawdown of AAFTC's pilot training program.

 The airport closed in 1959 and reopened six years later as Bi-State Parks Airport.
 It was renamed St. Louis Downtown-Parks Airport in 1984 and received its current name in 1999.

 The two survivors of the airport's original four hangars, Hangar 1 and Hangar 2, are listed on the National Register of Historic Places.